nawka12/nawka12/readme.md

   <br />
   - 💬 Ask me about SDXL Training
   <br />
-  - 📫 How to reach me: @kayfahaarukku on Twitter/X
+  - 📫 How to reach me: @kayfahaarukku on X
   <br />
   - 😄 Pronouns: He/Him
   <br />